AndyDeng336462/AAE1001-w1-group-member-/README.md

 ![image](https://github.com/user-attachments/assets/c1d9de35-4a67-4359-9a26-e876915440ea)
 ![image](https://github.com/user-attachments/assets/4ef25be5-f24f-445a-8889-ca81454cc131)

-Step6: Comparing these two values, we decide to make our aircraft have the capacity of 273
+Step6: Comparing these two values, we decide to make our aircraft with the capacity of 273.........